+Maryland Health Code § 13-3804

+Establishes a Task Force to function as a "multisector collaborative action group to address the social determinants of health in Baltimore City."
+Provides that Task Force subcommittee on housing will address, among other things, the condition of housing in low-income areas, including the presence of pests, lead, and mold in housing.

+MD

-MD Maryland Senate Bill 283 (2001) Establishes a task force on indoor air quality and requires the task force to study the nature, location, and extent of health and environmental risks posed to workers as a result of molds, spores, and other toxic organisms located in the HVAC systems of office buildings.
-Requires recommendations regarding prevention of illnesses, remedies and controls, a plan to provide educational information, and legislative or regulatory measures necessary to address current gaps in federal, state and local protection of office workers.
-Requires the task force to submit a final report of its findings and recommendations to the Governor and the legislature.
+Maryland Senate Bill 283 (2001)

+Established a task force on indoor air quality and requires the task force to study the nature, location, and extent of health and environmental risks posed to workers as a result of molds, spores, and other toxic organisms located in the HVAC systems of office buildings.
+Required recommendations regarding prevention of illnesses, remedies and controls, a plan to provide educational information, and legislative or regulatory measures necessary to address current gaps in federal, state and local protection of office workers.
+Required the task force to submit a final report of its findings and recommendations to the Governor and the legislature.
 (Report available at: http://msa.maryland.gov/megafile/msa/speccol/sc5300/sc5339/000113/004000/004171/unrestricted/20071008e.pdf.)

+MA

-MA Massachusetts General Laws, ch.
-111, § 127A Authorizes the Department of Health to adopt a state sanitary code to address matters affecting the health and well- being of the public.
+Massachusetts General Laws, ch.
+111, § 127A

+Authorizes the Department of Health to adopt a state sanitary code to address matters affecting the health and well-being of the public.
 Regulations adopting the Sanitary Code (105 Code Mass.
 Regs.
-675.001 et seq.) establish IAQ requirements for ice rinks, including air sampling and record-keeping requirements; action levels for carbon monoxide and nitrogen dioxide; and required corrective action, notification and evacuation measures.
-A separate chapter of the Sanitary Code (105 CMR 410.020) establishes Minimum Standards of Fitness for Human Habitation that apply to all dwelling units, including rental units.
+675.000 et seq.) establish IAQ requirements for ice rinks, including air sampling and record-keeping requirements; action levels for carbon monoxide and nitrogen dioxide; and required corrective action, notification and evacuation measures.
+A separate chapter of the Sanitary Code (105 Code Mass.
+Regs.
+410.020) establishes Minimum Standards of Fitness for Human Habitation that apply to all dwelling units, including rental units.
 The Code requires dwelling owners to maintain structural elements (including foundation, floors, walls, doors, windows, ceilings, and roofs) in good repair and free from chronic dampness and defines chronic dampness as "the regular and/or periodic appearance of moisture, water, mold or fungi."

-МЛА Massachusetts General Laws, ch.
-13, § 97

-Requires the state to publish an informational brochure for home buyers on home inspections, including information regarding radon inspections, and requires that the brochure be issued to home buyers at the signing of the first written contract to purchase.
-Rules promulgated under the law (266 Code Mass.
-Regs.
-6.03) require home inspectors to notify their clients that answers to some questions, including whether or not a dwelling has been tested for radon gas, and whether there are any mold or air quality issues in the dwelling, should be ascertained from sellers and may not be readily observable through inspection.
+Massachusetts General Laws, ch.
+13, § 97 Requires the state to publish an informational brochure for home buyers on home inspections, including information regarding radon inspections, and requires that the brochure be issued to home buyers at the signing of the first written contract to purchase.